Loading...

 You may deactivate a line to undo this change by prefacing it with a # (as in the third line above).
 This will cause the line to be ignored.

-Click the links below to view specific instructions on how to make this change on your operating system.
+Below are the specific instructions on how to make this change on your operating system.

 Windows 8 and Windows 10

-- Select the Start key and locate Notepad.
-(If you do not see it on your current Start page, begin typing Notepad and a search box will appear on the right side of the screen with a list of programs under it.
-Notepad should be at the top of this list.
+1. Press the Start key and look for Notepad.
+If you don't see it on your Start page, start typing 'Notepad.'
+A search box will show up on the right with a list of programs.
+Notepad should appear at the top.

 Note: Performing this action may cause Windows User Account Control to prompt you with a warning, or if you are logged in as another user, a request for the Administrator password.
-This step is necessary to modify system files such as the hosts file.
+You need to do this step to change system files like the hosts file.

-- Make the needed changes, as shown above, and close Notepad.
+7. Make the changes as shown above, then close Notepad.

 Windows 7 or Vista